CASE FILE #BLPD-1887-08-01-001

 Disappearance of Travelers

-Multiple travelers go missing along the road to the Kelly tavern, raising suspicions.
+Multiple travelers go missing along the road leading to the Kelly tavern, raising suspicions.

 Dec 24, 1887